Over-parameterised Shallow Neural Networks with Asymmetrical Node Scaling: Global Convergence Guarantees and Feature Learning: Introduction

-We consider a shallow neural network with a ReLU or smooth activation function and without bias, where the first layer weights are trained via gradient flow and empirical risk minimisation under the $\ell_2$ loss.
-We show that, under similar assumptions as in \cite{Du2019,Du2019a} on the data, activation function, and initialisation, when the number of nodes $\nnodes$ is sufficiently large:\\ ~~$\bullet$\quad if $\gamma>0$, then the training error goes to 0 at a linear rate with high probability; and \\ ~~$\bullet$\quad feature learning arises if and only if $\gamma<1$.

-We also provide numerical experiments illustrating the theoretical results, and demonstrating empirically that such node-scaling is also useful for network pruning and transfer learning.
+We consider a shallow FFNN with a smooth activation function and without bias, where the first layer weights are trained via gradient flow or descent and empirical risk minimisation under the $\ell_2$ loss.
+We show that, under similar assumptions as in \citet{Du2019,Du2019a} on the data, activation function, and initialisation, when the number of hidden nodes $\nnodes$ is sufficiently large: (i) if $\gamma>0$, the training error goes to $0$ at a linear rate with high probability; and (ii) feature learning (in the sense of the definitions given in \Cref{sec:defFL}) occurs if and only if $\gamma<1$.
+We provide numerical experiments which illustrate the theoretical results and demonstrate empirically that such node-scaling is also useful for pruning and for transfer learning.